higginsiv/adventOfCode/2020/js/Day25/README.md

 Looks like you only needed 49 stars after all.

-You don't have enough stars to pay the deposit, though.
-You need 5 more.
+If you like, you can .

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, all that is left is for you to admire your Advent calendar.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

-You can [Share] this puzzle.
+You can also [Share] this puzzle.